-- 3760.
+3760.
 Survey of Exceptionalities (3).
 Pr., FNDS 2120, FNDS 2140.
 A survey of the various exceptionalities, including the etiology, incidence, laws and strategies related to teaching students with exceptionalities.
-Field Experience is included. - 4040.
+Field Experience is included.

+4040.
 Introduction to Early Childhood Special Education (3).
 Pr., ESPE 4200, admission to professional education.
 A survey of trends, issues and evidence-based strategies related to teaching young students with exceptionalities.
 The course will focus on Early Intervention and Preschool Special Education for students from birth to age 8.
-May be taught concurrently with ESPE 6040. - 4050.
+May be taught concurrently with ESPE 6040.

+4050.
 Behavior Management of Students with Exceptionalities (3).
 Pr., ESPE 4200, admission to professional education.
 This course presents the theoretical foundations and evidence-based strategies for managing behavior of all students including those students with exceptionalities who consistently exhibit inappropriate behaviors in the classroom.
 May be taught concurrently with ESPE 6050.

-- 4200.
+4200.
 Special Education: Critical Professional Components (3).
 Pr., ESPE 3760, admission to professional education.
 An introduction to critical professional components in special education.
 Topics include ethics, roles and responsibilities of the special educator, special education law, policies and procedures and transition.
-May be taught concurrently with ESPE 6200. - 4300.
+May be taught concurrently with ESPE 6200.

+4300.
 Assessment of Students with Exceptionalities (3).
 Pr., ESPE 4200, admission to professional education.
 The course is designed to address the multi-assessment approach related to studying formal and informal assessment.
 Participants will learn to administer standardized assessment instruments as well as interpret assessment results for the purpose of writing individualized educational programs for students with exceptionalities.
-May be taught concurrently with ESPE 6300. - 4350.
+May be taught concurrently with ESPE 6300.

+4350.
 Collaboration and Consultation (3).
 Pr., ESPE 4200, admission to professional education.
 Examination of and training in collaborative teaching in educational settings.
 Participants will study interpersonal relationships with other professionals in the school setting and with families of students with exceptionalities.
 Included are evidence-based best practices in collaboration, the fundamentals of group processes and skills needed for collaboration.
-May be taught concurrently with ESPE 6350. - 4400.
-Health Care Perspectives of Students with Exceptionalities (3).
+May be taught concurrently with ESPE 6350.

+4400.
+Methods, Materials and Curriculum for Students with Significant Support Needs (3).
 Pr., ESPE 4200, admission to professional education.
-Emphasizes the relationship between health-related conditions of students with exceptionalities and their progress in the general education curriculum.
-First Aid and CPR training/certification are components of this course.
-May be taught concurrently with ESPE 6400. - 4500.
+Study of curriculum, methods, and materials for learners with autism, other health impairments, and moderate and severe disabilities.
+Emphasis on specialized procedures and educational and vocational skills to facilitate normalization and independent living.

+4500.
 Teaching and Learning Strategies for Students with Exceptionalities (3).
 Pr., ESPE 4200, admission to professional education.
 Emphasizes evidence-based teaching and learning strategies to meet the individual learning needs of students with exceptionalities.
 Included are methods for providing accommodations and making modifications for students to be successful learners in the general education curriculum.
-May be taken concurrently with ESPE 4914. - 4600.
+May be taken concurrently with ESPE 4914.

+4600.
 Working with Families of Students with Exceptionalities (3).
 Pr., ESPE 3760, admission to professional education.
 Principles of working with families of students with exceptionalities from diverse backgrounds.
 Emphasis given to evidence-based and best practices of working with families to help students be successful learners.
-May be taught concurrently with ESPE 6600. - 4914.
-Practicum in Special Education for Collaborative Teacher (K-6) / Elementary, Collaborative Teacher (6-12), Early Childhood Special Education (3).
+May be taught concurrently with ESPE 6600.

+4914.
+Practicum in Special Education for Collaborative Teacher (K-6) /Elementary, Collaborative Teacher (6-12), Early Childhood Special Education (3).
 Pr., ESPE 4500, admission to professional education.
 Supervised field experiences in classroom settings with students with exceptionalities.
 May be taken concurrently with ESPE 4500.